-Anyone who has been through the process of creating and choosing a brand name for a drug product knows that regulatory bodies can reject a proposed name due to potential confusion resulting in a patient receiving the wrong medication.
+Anyone who has been through the process of pharmaceutical naming knows that regulatory bodies can reject a proposed name due to potential confusion resulting in a patient receiving the wrong medication.
 While this is true in all naming situations, when considering a dual name, another layer of complexity must be considered.

 Different prescribers but same patient population